axodotdev/cargo-dist/book/src/installers.md

 * [cargo-install][] (just [cargo publish][] like normal)
 * [cargo-binstall][] (the URL schema we use for Github Releases is auto-detected)

+In the future we might [support displaying these kinds of install methods][issue-info-install].

 Note that cargo-install is just building from the uploaded source with the --release profile, and so if you're relying on cargo-dist or unpublished files for some key behaviours, this may cause problems.
 [It also disrespects your lockfile unless you pass --locked][install-locked].
 You can more closely approximate cargo-dist's build with:

 ```sh